 Professor in the Department of Neuroscience

-General Research: The goals of our laboratory are to understand how the brain processes information, adapts to a changing environment, and develops.
-We use the vertebrate retina, which is part of the brain, as a model system for understanding brain function and dysfunction due to its easy accessibility and well-characterized inputs.
-Our laboratory is currently pursuing two research objectives using electrophysiological, cell/molecular, neurochemical, anatomical, and computational techniques.
+Lab Mission: The goals of Dr. Mangel's laboratory are to understand how the brain processes information, adapts to a changing environment, and develops.
+They use the vertebrate retina, which is part of the brain, as a model system for understanding brain function and dysfunction due to its easy accessibility and well-characterized inputs.
+Their laboratory is currently pursuing two research objectives using electrophysiological, cell/molecular, neurochemical, anatomical and computational techniques.

 - Electrophysiological: patch-clamp, intracellular, extracellular, and ion-selective microelectrode recording; dye and tracer injection.